microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fvk-t-shift N M``, similar to ``-fvk-b-shift``, but for t-type registers.
 - ``-fvk-s-shift N M``, similar to ``-fvk-b-shift``, but for s-type registers.
 - ``-fvk-u-shift N M``, similar to ``-fvk-b-shift``, but for u-type registers.
+- ``-fvk-auto-shift-bindings``: Automatically detects the register type for resources that are missing the ``:register`` assignment, so the above shifts can be applied to them if needed.
 - ``-fvk-bind-register xX Y N M`` (short alias: ``-vkbr``): Binds the resouce at ``register(xX, spaceY)`` to descriptor set ``M`` and binding ``N``.
 This option cannot be used together with other binding assignment options.